 Display Posts Shortcode

-With Display Posts Shortcode you can easily add shortcodes without knowledge of PHP or editing template files.
-With the plugin, you are given the flexibility to adjust the available parameters, as well as add filters to your theme that modify how the plugin works.
+One of the most important tasks of running a WordPress website is making sure any new WordPress post can easily be found.
+With Display Posts Shortcode, you can easily add shortcodes without knowledge of PHP or editing template files.
+With this WordPress shortcode plugin, you’re given the flexibility to adjust the available parameters, as well as add filters to your theme that modify how the plugin works.

 amr shortcode any widget